Nagaraj-U/COVID-19-DataVisualization/README.md

-## COVID 19 DataVisualization Dashboard
+## COVID 19 Data visualization Dashboard
     Visualizing covid-19 data across all geographical locations  to create DataVisualization Dashboard using tableau-2020 (Dataset as of 6th june 2020)

 To view Dashboard: